7 Everyday Things I Took For Granted With The Western Way Of Life

 This one came as a shock to me, that people here have washrooms.
 It's basically just a large tiled room with taps and a toilet.
-There will be a large bucket underneath the taps which they fill to wash with rather than a shower.
+There will be a large bucket underneath the taps which they fill to wash with rather than a shower or a bath tub.
 Some people opt for showers but living rurally you will simply find that people bathe from a bucket.
 In the Summer I have no issue but in the freezing cold of Winter you wish you had heated tiles and a hot running shower.

 3. Cooking Utensils & Appliances

 Given that people eat differently here cooking utensils will also be different.
 Most kitchens will simply have a couple of gas burners to cook with and a fridge.
 There is no need for microwaves, coffee machines, kettles, toasters, food processors, ovens or any form of modern kitchen appliance.
 However you will find that in cities of Punjab people will live a more modern lifestyle, though there still won't be as many appliances as you are probably accustomed to.

 Women also prepare food here with a paring knife as they traditionally prepare food in social gatherings, therefore they have no need to keep sharp cooking knifes.
 Curry with roti is the traditional food for breakfast here, however I stick to my coffee and porridge.
 Which all have to be made the old fashioned way - in a saucepan!

 As I have mentioned before Indian people love Masala.
 It is even added to western take out foods therefore it is challenging to find any takeout that doesn't have masala sprinkled all over it.
 This is not the only difference, even pizza is not made the Italian way but has been modified to the likings of locals.
 A pizza here will have every topping applied that you can possibly think of.
 More is more here, not less.
 A pizza could have anything from corn kernels, olives, capsicum, pineapple, strawberries, papaya, onion, gherkins, jalapeno and so on.